 Apart from how much cameras and lenses cost, wedding photographers need to also stay invested in the best computers, best printers, state-of-the-art backup systems, backup power (ha! that’s an India only cost) and so on.
 Like most creative professions, we’re used to using a Mac system for our workflow.
 Here’s a quick snapshot of much much the latest Macbook pro costs in the US, and in India.

-It’s not just computers – we’ve setup an entire business around photography, and we’ve invested in double redundancy – so that we can finish our backend work fast and efficiently.
+It’s not just computers – we’ve set up an entire business around photography, and we’ve invested in double redundancy – so that we can finish our backend work fast and efficiently.
 We’ve built our lives around providing client satisfaction – but like everything else, that comes at a cost!

 This is a really sore point.
 Abroad, wedding photographers (and all kinds of photographers) are fully covered by insurance.
 So in case the worst happens (rain, fire, theft and so on), all they need to do is approach their insurer with a claim, and hey presto – you get some amount of your investment back, so you’re never really at risk.
 This sadly isn’t the case in India.
 No insurance company insures cameras and camera equipment.
 This means, that if I get mugged (or held up along the highways of Uttar Pradesh) and someone steals all my camera gear – I am finished.
 I really am.
 I’ll lose everything.
-I won’t get a single rupee as compensation, I’ll loose all the tools that ensure my livelihood – and I’ll be out in the streets.
+I won’t get a single rupee as compensation, I’ll lose all the tools that ensure my livelihood – and I’ll be out in the streets.
 If you think I’m being drastic; I’m really not.
-This is a constant fear I live with everyday, and almost every photographer worth his salt will too.
+This is a constant fear I live with every day, and almost every photographer worth his salt will too.
 It’s just one of those risks you have to live with.

-A couple of years ago, (and I’m talking about as early as the late 2000’s) couples and families would invite wedding photographers from elsewhere in the world (like Europe, the US, Singapore etc.) for high quality imagery because as that time the talent in India simply didn’t exist (or was very rare).
-Today, the genre in general has grown leaps and bounds and there are many Indian Wedding Photographers I’ve had the pleasure of either working with or simply talking with; who are amongst the best in the world at what they do.
+A couple of years ago, (and I’m talking about as early as the late 2000’s) couples and families would invite wedding photographers from elsewhere in the world (like Europe, the US, Singapore etc.) for high-quality imagery because at that time the talent in India simply didn’t exist (or was very rare).
+Today, the genre, in general, has grown leaps and bounds and there are many Indian Wedding Photographers I’ve had the pleasure of either working with or simply talking with; who are amongst the best in the world at what they do.
 In fact, the trend has now reversed.
 Many NRI Indians and other couples hire photographers from India to fly down to their native country to be a part of their wedding – just because they want the best.
 India never had any shortage of talent; it’s just that the genre didn’t develop until now – and with global availability of resources and learning, western styles of wedding photography have been internalised, “Indianised” – and translated into work suited for the type of weddings we have here.
 Of course, with global work comes global pricing.
 However…

 There’s a silver lining here though.
 All said and done, there’s still a deal to be had here.
 Indian weddings are big, fat, fun affairs – and they have the particular characteristic of going on for at least two days.
 Wedding photography packages for western weddings are typically for 6-8 hours of photography (the getting ready, the wedding and the following reception).
 Indian wedding photography packages are typically for anywhere between 18-35 hours of photography (spread over 2-3 days).
 In many cases, things run late and we hardly ever kick up a fuss about working overtime.
-I’ve been at weddings when the original schedule had things wrapping up at midnight, and found myself at 5 in the morning waiting for the vidai to start (the wedding ended at 7 am – I had been on my feet since 8 am the previous day, and worked 24-hours non-stop).
+I’ve been at weddings when the original schedule had things wrapping up at midnight and found myself at 5 in the morning waiting for the vidaai to start (the wedding ended at 7 am – I had been on my feet since 8 am the previous day, and worked 24-hours non-stop).

 What I’m trying to get at is, if you think about it; hiring an Indian wedding photographer is paisa vasool.
 For roughly the same price as abroad, you get two days of wedding photography instead of just one day! 😛